Skip to main content

 1. Sleepiness

-Between 21% and 46% of people noticed feeling more sleepy after starting clozapine in clinical trials.
+Sleepiness is one of the most common clozapine side effects.
 Until you know how clozapine affects you, be careful about doing tasks that require alertness, such as driving.

 Here are a few things to consider if clozapine is making you sleepy:

 • Are you getting enough sleep?
-If you’re waking up tired, check out our guide for sleep hygiene for tips on how to improve your rest.
+If you’re waking up tired, check out this guide for sleep hygiene for tips on how to improve your rest.

 • Are you taking your clozapine in the morning?
-If so, ask your healthcare provider if it’s OK to take your dose at night instead.
-If you’re taking clozapine twice daily, ask your provider if a larger portion of your daily dose can be taken in the evening.
+If so, ask your prescriber if it’s OK to take your dose at night instead.
+Or, if you’re taking clozapine twice daily, ask them if you can take a larger portion of your daily dose in the evening.

 As your body adjusts to clozapine, the sleepiness may become less severe.
-But if you continue feeling tired, or if you’re having trouble staying awake during the day, tell your healthcare provider.
+But if you continue feeling tired, or if you’re having trouble staying awake during the day, tell your prescriber.

 2. Constipation